 British Colonial Glass Front CabinetMid 19th century

-A magnificent British colonial or Anglo-Indian glass front cabinet in rosewood with a deep cornice consisting of a wide band of floral carving.
-The frieze is relief carved in an intertwining floral design.
-The cabinet has double doors with eight beveled glass panels within a rosewood frame; they open to reveal three shelves.
-Along the sides of the doors beautiful spirally turned pillars.
-The base has two drawers, each with a recessed brass handle, and rests on four carved bun feet.
-The teakwood interior is fitted with three shelves.
+A beautiful British colonial glass front cabinet in rosewood with a deep cornice consisting of a wide, double band of carving.
+The frieze is relief carved in an intertwining grapes and vines design which is repeated at the base.
+The cabinet has double doors with eight beveled glass panels within a rosewood frame; they open to reveal three teakwood shelves.
+Along the sides of the doors turned pillars with relief carved grapes and vines.
+The carved base has a gadrooned border and rests on four reeded bun feet.

 British colonial India